jacksonlester/av-map-data/CONTRIBUTING.md

 You can edit `events.csv` with:
 - **Excel/Google Sheets:** Open the file, add your row, save as "CSV UTF-8" - Excel handles the formatting automatically
-- **Text editor:** Any text editor works - follow the same format as existing rows (fields separated by commas)
+- **Text editor:** Any text editor works - just make sure to quote any field that contains commas, quotes, newlines, or semicolons (e.g., city names like `"Grand Rapids, MI"` or multi-value fields like `"Waymo;Uber"`).
+When in doubt, quote it

 **Excel tip:** When saving as CSV, choose "CSV UTF-8" format.
 Excel will automatically quote fields that need it (like URLs or text with commas).
 Just fill in your cells normally and let Excel handle the formatting.

-## ⚠️ Important: Submit PRs to `staging` branch
+## GitHub workflow (optional - you can email instead!)

+**Don't want to deal with GitHub?** Skip this section and just [email your updates](#questions-or-simpler-contribution-method) - we're happy to handle the technical stuff for you.

+**For those comfortable with GitHub:**

-**All pull requests should target the `staging` branch, not `main`.** This allows us to test your changes on the staging site before promoting to production.
+Pull requests should target the `staging` branch (not `main`) so we can test before going live:

 1. Fork this repository
-2. Create a feature branch from `main` (the stable production branch)
+2. Create a feature branch from `main`
 3. Make your changes
 4. Submit a PR to the `staging` branch
-5. Your changes will be tested on the staging environment
-6. Once verified, they'll be promoted to production
+5. We'll test your changes and merge if everything looks good

 ## How it works